favicon

 🫀 Blood clots: cardiac ultrasound can help detect blood clots in the heart chambers, which can be dangerous to health.

-The interpretation of the results of the cardiac ultrasound is performed by a cardiologist who can detect a variety of cardiac problems depending on the patient's background and presenting symptoms.
+Cardiac ultrasound results are interpreted by a cardiologist, who can detect a variety of heart problems depending on the patient's background and presenting symptoms.

-No, cardiac ultrasound is not an invasive test.
+No, cardiac ultrasound is not an invasive examination.

-It is a non-invasive medical imaging method that uses high frequency sound waves to produce real-time images of the heart and its surrounding structures.
+This is a non-invasive medical imaging method that uses high-frequency sound waves to produce real-time images of the heart and its surrounding structures.

 During the examination, the patient lies on his back and a gel is applied to his chest.